aws/karpenter-provider-aws/website/content/en/docs/concepts/_index.md

 weight: 35
 ---

-Users fall under two basic roles: Kubernetes cluster operators and application developers.
+Users fall under two basic roles: Kubernetes cluster administrators and application developers.
 This document describes Karpenter concepts through the lens of those two types of users.

-## Cluster operator
+## Cluster administrator

-As a Kubernetes cluster operator, you can engage with Karpenter to:
+As a Kubernetes cluster administrator, you can engage with Karpenter to:

 * Install Karpenter
 * Configure provisioners to set constraints and other features for managing nodes